rails/rails/guides/source/4_2_release_notes.md

     ([Pull Request](https://github.com/rails/rails/pull/16466))

-*   The way `assert_select` works has changed; specifically a different library is used to interpret css selectors, build the transient DOM that the selectors are applied against, and to extract the data from that DOM.
+*   The way `assert_select` works has changed; specifically a different library is used to interpret CSS selectors, build the transient DOM that the selectors are applied against, and to extract the data from that DOM.
 These changes should only affect edge cases.
 Examples:
     *  Values in attribute selectors may need to be quoted if they contain